About Lone Pine Cemetery

 On 6 August 1915, Australian forces made a second attempt at taking Lone Pine.
 The attack was successful and by 10 August, they had captured the area.
 They would hold it until they were evacuated in December.

+The memorial stands on the site of the fiercest fighting at Lone Pine and overlooks the whole front line of May 1915.
 Lone Pine Cemetery is also the home of the Lone Pine Memorial.

 Discover the best Historic Sites in Turkey, from Hagia Sophia to the Helles Memorial and more, includes interactive map of the top Turkish cultural locations and monuments.